neoforged/Documentation/docs/datastorage/capabilities.md

 ## Registering capabilities

 A capability _provider_ is what ultimately supplies a capability.
-A capability provider is function that can either return a capability instance, or `null` if it cannot provide the capability.
+A capability provider is a function that can either return a capability instance, or `null` if it cannot provide the capability.
 Providers are specific to:

 - the given capability that they are providing for, and
 - the block instance, block entity type, entity type, or item instance that they are providing for.